serdarkurbanov/serdarkurbanov.github.io/_posts/2019-10-01-dacdoc-intro.md

 Nearly every project I was working on had problems with a technical documentation (unless a project didn't have it in the first place).
 It always starts clear and nice and then with the growth of a project it becomes a mess.

 There are few typical flaws in the documentation that make it bad:
-* lack of documentation.
+* *lack of documentation*.
 Making documentation is often a secondary priority.
 Sad but true.
-* outdated documentation.
+* *outdated documentation*.
 Most often this is ghost links - someone had put down a list of resources and it got outdated.
-* duplicate documentation.
+* *duplicate documentation*.
 This usually happens when documentation is already quite big and no one is sure if it's up-to-date.
 Then instead of rewriting it users put additional page of documentation that contains some new information and also duplicates some pieces of already existing documents.

-What would help keeping documentation alive is introducing testable fragments and providing a way to let reader know if certain pieces of a documentation are still valid (and if not - when it got changed and who changed it).
+What would help keeping documentation alive is introducing *testable fragments* and providing a way to let reader know if certain pieces of a documentation are still valid (and if not - when it got changed and who changed it).
 Testable fragments can be project-specific, one of the most evident cases is checking ghost links, but generally speaking would be better to provide a way to generate custom checks around testable fragments.
 Examples can be checking DB connection, checking sequence of bash commands, checking list of users etc.

 Components that can be used to implement this idea are:
 * repo